NuriddinovMA/Charm/README.md

 # Charm
 **Ch**romosome re**ar**rangement **m**odeler.
 Charm is python-based tool to simulate Hi-C-maps with the user-defined chromosomal rearrangements.
-This tool allow to simulate CNVs, inversions, translocation, and extra-chromosomal fragments.
+This tool allows to model CNVs, inversions, translocation, and extra-chromosomal fragments.

 ## Requirements
 1) Python >= 3.7 with numpy